UPS to cut 12,000 jobs 5 months after reaching union deal as revenue outlook for year disappoints

-UPS will cut 12,000 jobs and released a revenue outlook for this year that sent its shares down sharply at the opening bell.
+UPS will cut 12,000 jobs and released a revenue outlook for this year that sent its shares down sharply.

 UPS also said Tuesday that its board approved an increase of 1 cent in its quarterly dividend to shareholders of record Feb.
 20.